Difference Between Hobby and Business

 Some businesses show losses more than 2 out of 5 years

-The basic idea is that if you have a profit motive, you will quit if you continue to show losses
+The basic idea is that if you have a profit motive, you will stop pursuing the business if it continues to show a loss and you do not have a plan to turn things around.

 Note: Farms only have to show profits 2 out of 7 years